kdheepak/kdheepak.github.io/content/23-technical_writing.md

   \nabla \cdot \vec{\mathbf{B}} & = 0
 \end{align}

-Math is beautiful, and it deserves to be presented beautifully.

-\LaTeX is essentially a markup language.
+\LaTeX\ is essentially a markup language.
 Content is written in plain text and can be annotated with commands that describe how certain elements should be displayed.
+For example, the following commands will format the words inside these "functions" as **bold** and *italic* respectively.

+    \textbf{bold}
+    \textit{italic}

-And the source document that contains the content is a plain text file This means I can use `git` to version control the paper.
+The source document that contains the content is a plain text file.
+This means I can use `git` to version control the paper.
 This allows me to track changes and collaborate with others without any additional effort.
 This also lets me work with any editor I want - Vim, Emacs, TeXShop, Lyx.
-But most importantly, I have the confidence that my code and documents can survive possibly forever in its current format. \LaTeX is free.
+But most importantly, I have the confidence that my code and documents can survive possibly forever in its current format. \LaTeX\ is free.
 Free as in beer and free as in freedom.

-The \LaTeX community is great and are very helpful towards beginners.
+The \LaTeX\ community is great and are very helpful towards beginners.
-There are hundreds of packages that improve upon the functionality that \LaTeX provides.
+There are hundreds of packages that improve upon the functionality that \LaTeX\ provides.
 There are packages like *TikZ* that allow you to create high resolution print quality detailed diagrams.

-However, \LaTeX does come with a penalty.
+However, \LaTeX\ does come with a penalty.
-There is a barrier to entry which one must overcome in order to begin using \LaTeX.
+There is a barrier to entry which one must overcome in order to begin using \LaTeX\ .
 Unlike Word, you have to know which commands are used for what markup functionality, not only to know when to use them, but also when not to use them.

-Personally, I found learning how to use \LaTeX extremely useful, and I didn't think it was difficult.
+Personally, I found learning how to use \LaTeX\ extremely useful, and I didn't think it was difficult.
 Solutions to my initial problems were only a quick Google search away.
 Tables were frustrating at first, but you get the hang of them over time.
-Equations are a joy to type in \LaTeX.
+Equations are a joy to type in \LaTeX\ .
 And the final product looks great!

 That said, the markup language is a bit too heavy for notetaking, and not particularly readable.